 Restrict attachments from getting added to incidents that are created from emails

 Just had a customer ask for this last week!
 Instead of doing a Pentaho job to delete small attachments that are email signatures and such, it’s now the box functionality.
 You can restrict them by name or by file type and size.
 It’s done under Email Conversation settings.

 I know this has been a much-wanted one since version 3.0 of Self-Service was released.
 You can now have two-column layouts on your service request forms!
 From the beta testing, there may be some oddities on where dynamic fields end up, so test it.
 But here’s a sample:

 Dynamic field rendering for “submit a ticket” tickets

 This is the last feature I’m going to mention; there are more, so check out the release notes.
 But I like this one.
-You know how you can have dynamic fields on service requests?
+Do you know how you can have dynamic fields on service requests?
 Well, now you can have them on the Submit a Ticket form.
 If you pick a particular Category, for example, you can have the Configuration Item/Asset field show up.
-See the two screen shots below for a comparison.
+See the two screenshots below for a comparison.

 That’s it from here!
 Be sure to check out the release notes for other great stuff like self-service tiles by Account . . .